MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Identity.DirectoryManagement/New-MgOrganization.md

     - `[Id <String>]`: Read-only.
   - `[MarketingNotificationEmails <String[]>]`: Not nullable.
   - `[MobileDeviceManagementAuthority <String>]`: mdmAuthority
-  - `[OnPremisesLastSyncDateTime <DateTime?>]`: The time and date at which the tenant was last synced with the on-premise directory.
+  - `[OnPremisesLastSyncDateTime <DateTime?>]`: The time and date at which the tenant was last synced with the on-premises directory.
 The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
   - `[OnPremisesSyncEnabled <Boolean?>]`: true if this object is synced from an on-premises directory; false if this object was originally synced from an on-premises directory but is no longer synced; Nullable. null if this object has never been synced from an on-premises directory (default).
   - `[PostalCode <String>]`: Postal code of the address for the organization.
   - `[PreferredLanguage <String>]`: The preferred language for the organization.
 Should follow ISO 639-1 Code; for example en.